Moscow theater hostage crisis: Day one – 23 October

 The attackers released 150 to 200 people, including children, pregnant women, Muslims, some foreign-born theater-goers and people requiring medical treatment in the early hours after they invaded.
+They also allowed anyone who was able to produce a foreign passport to leave the theater unharmed.
 Two women managed to escape (one of them was injured while escaping).
-The hostage takers said they were ready to kill ten hostages for any of their number killed if the security forces intervened.
+The terrorists said they were ready to kill ten hostages for any of their number killed if the security forces intervened.

 Olga Romanova

 At 1:30 AM, Olga Romanova, a 26-year-old civilian acting on her own, entered the theater, crossing the police cordon by herself.
 She entered the theater and began urging the hostages to stand up to their captors.
 There was considerable confusion in the auditorium.
-The hostage takers believed she was a Federal Security Service (FSB) agent and she was shot and killed seconds later.
+The terrorists believed she was a Federal Security Service (FSB) agent and she was shot and killed seconds later.
 Romanova's body was later removed from the building by a Russian medical team, incorrectly reported by the Moscow police as the body of the first hostage who was killed while trying to escape.
 Romanova was described as "strong-willed", and lived near the theater.
 It is unknown how she crossed the police lines undetected.